BioReason: Incentivizing Multimodal Biological Reasoning within a DNA-LLM Model: Experiments

 Our experimental setup varied by model architecture---\bioreason, LLM-only, or $f_{\text{DNA}}$-only---and task. \bioreason and LLM-only models underwent Supervised Fine-Tuning (SFT), with LLM parameters efficiently updated via Low-Rank Adaptation (LoRA) \cite{hu2021loralowrankadaptationlarge}.
 For $f_{\text{DNA}}$-only baselines, core DNA model weights were frozen; only a task-specific attention head and classifier were trained.

-SFT objectives for these models differed: for the KEGG Dataset Task, models generated reasoning steps between `<think>` tokens and a final disease prediction.
+SFT objectives for these models differed: for the KEGG Dataset Task, models generated reasoning steps between \texttt{<think>} tokens and a final disease prediction.
 For VEP Datasets Tasks, they aimed for pathogenic/benign classification and conditional disease prediction for pathogenic variants.
-During SFT, a specialized attention mask restricted loss computation exclusively to the response between `<think>` tokens and final answer tokens, excluding those from the input query or DNA embeddings.
+During SFT, a specialized attention mask restricted loss computation exclusively to the response between \texttt{<think>} tokens and final answer tokens, excluding those from the input query or DNA embeddings.
 Select \bioreason models were further optimized with GRPO.
 Details for LoRA configurations, all SFT and RL hyperparameters, and GRPO reward functions are provided in Appendix~\ref{app:hyperparams}.

 Performance evaluation metrics were task-specific.
 The KEGG Dataset Task utilized Accuracy, Macro F1-score, Macro Precision, and Macro Recall as a multi-class disease prediction assessment, considering potential class imbalances.
 For VEP Datasets Tasks, Accuracy and F1-score measured the binary pathogenic/benign classification.
-To ensure robust comparison, all LLM and DNA-LLM generations were deterministic with a decoding temperature of 0.
+All LLM and DNA-LLM generations were deterministic with a decoding temperature of 0.
+We leveraged vLLM for fast inference. \cite{kwon2023efficient}

+Beyond variant-effect tasks, we also experimented with \bioreason using the supervised DNA foundation model Enformer \cite{enformer} for chromatin accessibility prediction, see Appendix~\ref{app:enformer_experiment}.